scottcgi/MojoTween/Documentation/Documentation-en.md

     <code>void StopAll()</code>
   </summary>

   >Stops all updating Tweens Playing or Rewinding.
+  >
-If the Tween is recyclable then it will be recycled.
+  >If the Tween is recyclable then it will be recycled on completion.
 </details>

 <details>